hannahmypham/COVID-Death-and-Vaccination-Rate/Analysis.md

 3. Which continent has the highest death count?
 4. What is the global death rate?
 5. What is the global vaccination rate?
-6. What country has the highest vaccination rate?

 ## COMPUTED QUERIES AND ANALYSIS